-The submitted article and required statements ought to be entered on the Academic Journals Platform of Opole University under the tag: Submit the article.
+The submitted article and required statements (Declaration of the Author and ethical statement) ought to be entered on the Academic Journals Platform of Opole University under the tag: Submit the article.
 We require doctoral students to additionally attach a positive opinion of the supervisor of their doctoral dissertation.

 ORDER OF THE INDIVIDUAL CONSTITUENT PARTS